wolfSSL/wolfssljni/README.md

 Security.addProvider(new WolfSSLProvider());
 ```

-To instead insert the WolfSSLProvider as the top priority provider:
+To instead insert the WolfSSLProvider as the top priority provider, or at
+a specified index (note: indexing starts at 1):

 ```
 import com.wolfssl.provider.jsse.WolfSSLProvider;